- Managed Kubernetes

-Earlier this month, the NSA released a number of recommendations for hardening Kubernetes clusters.
-The guide outlines a really strong defense-in-depth approach to ensure that when an attacker compromises your cluster, the blast radius will be as small as possible.
+The National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) released the 1.0 version of the Kubernetes hardening guide in August 2021 and updated it based on industry feedback in March 2022 (version 1.1).
+The most recent version of the Kubernetes hardening guidance was released in August 2022 with corrections and clarifications.
+Version 1.2 outlines a number of recommendations for hardening Kubernetes clusters.
+The guide outlines a strong defense-in-depth approach to ensure that when an attacker compromises your cluster, the blast radius will be as small as possible.
 The NSA Kubernetes hardening guide includes the following recommendations:

+Organizations are adopting Kubernetes and delivering cloud native applications, deploying apps and services on cloud providers such as Amazon Web Services (AWS), Azure, and Google Cloud Platform.
 Kubernetes is not secure out-of-the-box.
 By default, everything you deploy to your cluster is able to communicate with everything else.
-Pods can run as root, and even if you disable privileged mode, there are still plenty of pod settings that an attacker inside your cluster can enable to get root access to the underlying node.
+Pod security is important because pods can run as root, and even if you disable privileged mode, there are still plenty of pod settings that an attacker inside your cluster can enable to get root access to the underlying node.

 Securing your microservices against attacks is getting harder and harder as architecture continues to grow increasingly complex.
 Do you know if every pod in your Kubernetes cluster has hostPath disabled?
 How about the flow of network traffic through your cluster — are pods able to communicate with control plane components or neighboring namespaces?
-These little details are the difference between an attack’s blast radius being limited to a malicious container from a supply side attack to having your cluster compromised, or even having your cloud account compromised.
+These little details are the difference between an attack’s blast radius being limited to a single container, to having your cluster compromised, or even having your entire cloud environment compromised.
 This could happen if an attacker escaped the pod, used the node’s cloud credentials to gain access to your account, and found more ways to escalate privileges.

 While Polaris improves Kubernetes deployments, the NSA Hardening Guide advocates for a more continuous approach to Kubernetes security.
 Fortunately, several of these recommendations can be implemented using Fairwinds Insights, which combines Polaris with other open source tools to provide a platform that simplifies Kubernetes complexity and reduces risk.

-With Fairwinds Insights, you'll be able to operationalize Polaris to run on a continuous basis and integrate multiple open source security tools from CI/CD all the way through to Production.
+With Fairwinds Insights, DevOps teams will be able to operationalize Polaris to run on a continuous basis and integrate multiple open source security tools from CI/CD all the way through to production.
 Fairwinds Insights adds:

-If you're interested in learning more, please book a demo of Fairwinds Insights to learn how it can help you harden your Kubernetes environments.
+If you're interested in learning more, please try out Fairwinds Insights to see how it can help you harden your Kubernetes environments.